Apostolic Nunciature to Fiji

 The Apostolic Nunciature to Fiji is an ecclesiastical office of the Catholic Church in Fiji.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The nuncio resides in Wellington, New Zealand.
+The title Apostolic Nuncio to Fiji is held by the prelate appointed Apostolic Nuncio to New Zealand; he resides in Wellington, New Zealand.